URINARY TRACT INFECTIONS

 DIAGNOSING & TREATING URINARY TRACT INFECTIONS

 Blue Ridge Urological specializes in a comprehensive range of urological conditions that affect both men and women.
-Urinary tract infections affect women at a much higher rate than men and we are here to help.
+Urinary tract infections affect women at a much higher rate than men, and we are here to help.
 If you suspect you have symptoms of a urinary tract infection, the first step in a diagnosis is to perform a urinalysis.
 A small sample of urine will be analyzed to look for red blood cells, white blood cells and/or bacteria.
 A urine culture may be performed to identify the type of bacteria that is causing the infection.
-A primary care physician can perform this test and provide the appropriate treatment.
+A primary care physician can perform this test and provide the appropriate option to treat UTIs.
 If you suffer from recurrent bladder infections, a urologist may want to use a scope (cystoscope) to look inside the urethra and bladder for any anomalies that may be causing frequent infections.

 The treatment for a urinary tract infection is usually antibiotics.
 Symptoms will begin to go away within a few days of starting treatment; however, the full course of antibiotics should be taken as prescribed by your doctor even when you are feeling better.
-For patients with recurrent bladder infections, a low dose of antibiotics may be prescribed for a longer duration of time.
+For patients with recurrent urinary tract infections, a low dose of antibiotics may be prescribed for a longer duration of time.

 Frequently Asked Questions